openkim/kliff/docs/source/modules/uq.rst

 and run the Python script with ``mpiexec`` bash command.

-If enough compute resources are available, we can also employ a hybrid parallelization, for example, using ``multiprocessing`` in the loss evaluation (by specifying argument ``nprocs`` > 1) and MPI in the likelihood evaluation across different walkers.
+If enough compute resources are available, we can also employ a hybrid parallelization, for example, using ``multiprocessing`` in the loss evaluation (by specifying the argument ``nprocs`` > 1) and MPI in the likelihood evaluation across different walkers.
 Then, we can run the Python script as follows.